-You might not know this, but cataracts are not just a condition that affects older people.
-A baby can have cataracts and this condition of the eye can even affect small children.
+You might not know this, but adults are not the only ones that can get cataracts.
+Baby cataracts are real and can even affect small children.
 When a child is born with a cataract it is called a “congenital cataract”.
 Because the baby can’t speak to voice his or her symptoms, the symptoms and presentation may not be noticed right away.
 This is an important reason for children to have routine eye exams.

-Congenital cataracts are quite rare, occurring in approximately 3 out of 10,000 children.
+Baby cataracts are quite rare, occurring in approximately 3 out of 10,000 children.
 Most of these cases occur in both eyes, but about one-third of the time, the cataract is only in one eye.
-In this article, we’ll talk more about cataracts in babies, or “congenital cataracts”
+Although cataracts typically begin as people get older, in this article, we’ll talk more about cataracts in babies, or “congenital cataracts”

 How Does A Baby Or Child Get Cataracts?

 The most common cause of congenital cataracts is genetics.
 These may be passed down from parents in an autosomal dominant inheritance pattern.
 Other causes of congenital cataracts include chromosomal abnormalities, metabolic disorders, and complications or infections during pregnancy.

 Here is a list of some of the common causes of congenital cataracts related to systemic diseases:

 - Fabry disease